vw-lee/code-learning/Notes.md

+what do I want? what could a man in 30 possibly want?

+cars? house?
+PC? gaming console? power tools? no cars, too expensive, no need, no bikes either, not time and not enough riding

+house? not enough money bro

+gaming console? already have win max 2 and switch, current windows handhelds dont really satisfy the portable gaming needs

+power tools? not really they aren't expensive anyway

+cnc?
+3D printer? can do with the basics

+PC? yes!

 if i am not going to AU for another 3 years, I then have more time to prepare for what's coming.

 before I am 35 years old.